 As U.S. Attorney, Mr. Davis was responsible for supervising nearly 40 Assistant U.S. Attorneys in the U.S. Attorney’s Office.
 In addition he served for 35 years as an Assistant United States Attorney in numerous capacities including: First Assistant; Criminal Chief; and Senior Litigation Counsel.

-Mr. Davis has tried over 75 federal jury trials to verdict (all successfully since 1983) and has argued over 125 federal appellate cases at the United States Court of Appeals for the Sixth Circuit in Cincinnati, Ohio.
+Mr. Davis has tried over 75 federal jury trials to verdict (all successfully since 1983), including obtaining acquittals at federal trials as a defense attorney with Springstead Bartish Borgula & Lynch.
+He is one of the leading experts in criminal tax law and tax investigations in the United States.
+He has argued over 125 federal appellate cases at the United States Court of Appeals for the Sixth Circuit in Cincinnati, Ohio.
 Prior to joining the United States Department of Justice, Mr. Davis served as a law clerk to the Chief Federal Judge for the Western District of Michigan.

 Mr. Davis has been a frequent lecturer and instructor throughout the United States, including the Attorney General’s Advocacy Institute, on such topics as: trial advocacy; the law of evidence; ethics; the federal grand jury; conspiracy; asset forfeiture; expert witnesses, tax; forensics; and the U.S. Supreme Court.
 Mr. Davis has also published two articles on the federal grand jury process in the Michigan State Bar Journal.